mjdamgaard/UP-Web-Project/README.md

 For more information on what sets a user-programmable platform apart from other platforms, follow [this link](user-programmable_platform.md).

-And for more information about the proposed governance structure of the platform, follow [this link](open_tech_cooperative.md).
+And for more information about the proposed governance structure and business model of the platform, follow [this link](open_tech_cooperative.md).